sablejs/sablejs/README.md

 2. Mini Program/Game JavaScript dynamic execution;
 3. Protect JavaScript source code via AOT compiling to opcode;

-sablejs may be the fastest interpreter written in JavaScript:
+sablejs may be the fastest interpreter written by JavaScript:
-* 1.x ~ 2.x slower than QuickJS WebAssembly;
+* 2.x ~ 3.x slower than QuickJS WebAssembly;
-* 1.x faster than sval, eval5;
+* More than 2 twice faster than sval, eval5;
-* 7.x ~ 8.x faster than js-interpreter, engine262, etc;
+* More than 7 twice faster than js-interpreter, engine262, etc;

 and sablejs's file size is only ~50KB (with GZIP🥰).